GoosefleetEO/aa-structures/README.md

 # Structures for Alliance Auth

-This is a plugin app for [Alliance Auth](https://gitlab.com/allianceauth/allianceauth) (AA) that adds support for structures
+This is a plugin app for [Alliance Auth](https://gitlab.com/allianceauth/allianceauth) for managing structures and for getting structure notifications.

 ## Contents